-The 2016 set of submissions was again of high quality and showed confirmation of a number of trends we have seen in the past few years:
+The 2016 Excellence in Practice Awards submissions were again of high quality and showed confirmation of a number of trends we have seen in the past few years:

 One of the striking points is that almost all cases pursue more than one objective based on an overall strategic corporate intent.
 These include a recurrent and strong goal of leadership, talent or professional development as the drivers for organisational change above and beyond the individual dimension.